Miners for Democracy

+October 25, 1970 Miners for Democracy press conference photo at the Commodore Hotel.
+L-R: Mike Trbovich, Joseph "Chip" Yablonski, Steven Kovich, Bill Finley, James Rogers, Lou Antal, and Joe Daniels.

 Miners for Democracy was a dissident movement within the United Mine Workers of America which created successful reform in the union's administration of the union in the early 1970s.
-It was organized in Clarksville, Pennsylvania in April 1970 after the funeral of Joseph ‘‘Jock’’ Yablonski, after the current president hired assassins for his murder.
+It was organized in Clarksville, Pennsylvania in April 1970 after the funeral of Joseph "Jock" Yablonski, after the current president hired assassins for his murder.
 MFD formed with the mission to challenge the UMWA's current administration, decentralize the union and bring power back to the rank-and-file miners.
-MFD worked closely with the Black Lung Association (BLA), who also openly opposed the Boyle administration.
+MFD worked closely with the Black Lung Association (BLA), who also openly opposed the Tony Boyle administration.
 BLA formed in 1969 led by Arnold Miller and Charles Brooks, and Miller would later be chosen by MFD as a candidate to replace Boyle as president during union reform.
 Mike Trbovich, who was chairman of MFD, became the vice president of the union under the Miller administration.